Get Social Security fraud alerts

 What to do if someone has your Social Security number

 Scammers can do a lot with your Social Security number, including stealing your identity, which can take years to recover from.
-Find out what to do if someone has your Social Security number.
-Then get LifeLock Standard to help monitor for fraudulent use of your personal info, protect against identity theft, and get the help you need should the worst ever happen.
+Find out what to do if someone has your Social Security number and how LifeLock can help monitor for fraudulent use of your personal info.

 A woman reviewing the steps to take following the exposure of her SSN.